 The Clean Plant Center Northwest (CPCNW) is a part of the National Clean Plant Network and is based at Washington State University (WSU) Prosser Irrigated Agriculture Research and Extension Center.

-With funding from WSU, USDA, and commodity groups in Washington State, we work closely with fruit tree, grape, and hop industries to propagate, distribute, and maintain virus-tested fruit trees, grapevines, and hop plants at our facilities in Prosser.
+With funding from USDA, WSU, and commodity groups, we work closely with fruit tree, grape, and hop industries to propagate, distribute, and maintain virus-tested fruit trees, grapevines, and hop plants at our facilities in WSU-Prosser.
 Our connection to the agriculture industry ensures we continue to provide plant material that is relevant and economically important to each commodity.
 Our philosophy of “start clean, stay clean” emphasizes the importance of planting with clean materials to ensure high-quality production from orchards, vineyards, and hop yards.
 We provide clean plant material to nurseries, growers, and other research agencies.
-The clean ‘mother’ plants in our greenhouses, screen houses, and foundation orchards and vineyards are a cornerstone in the Pacific Northwest fruit trees, grapes, and hops industries.
+The clean ‘mother’ plants in our greenhouses, screen houses, and foundation vineyard are a cornerstone in the Pacific Northwest fruit trees, grapes, and hops industries.